How the 1789 Mutiny on the HMS Bounty May Help Explain—and Treat—Migraine Headaches

 X Marks the Spot?

-A team of genomics researchers at Griffith University in Queensland recently studied the islanders at Norfolk, and confirmed earlier research suggesting that at least part of migraine’s genetic cause could be hidden on the X chromosome.
+In 2012, a team of genomics researchers at Griffith University in Queensland studied the islanders at Norfolk, and confirmed earlier research suggesting that at least part of migraine’s genetic cause could be hidden on the X chromosome.
 Their analysis of the genetics of 377 Bounty descendants associated two mutations on the X chromosome with migraine, which helps explain its increased prevalence among women.
 Their results also implicated a few other genes with functions as varied as RNA packaging, cell change regulation, protein folding and lipid assembly.
 They’re now looking harder at these genes and trying to figure out where things are going wrong.